Scorborough

 Scorborough is a village and former civil parish, now in the parish of Leconfield, in the East Riding of Yorkshire, England.
 It is situated on the A164 road, about 4 mi north of Beverley and 8 mi south of Driffield.
 In 1931 the parish had a population of 85.
 On 1 April 1935 the parish was abolished and merged with Leconfield.

 The name Scorborough derives from the Old Norse skógrbúð meaning 'temporary building in a wood'.

-The church of St Leonard is designated a Grade I listed building and is now recorded in the National Heritage List for England, maintained by Historic England.
+St Leonard's Church, Scorborough is designated a Grade I listed building and is now recorded in the National Heritage List for England, maintained by Historic England.